ELLDER054/gizmo-lang/README.md

 cd gizmo-lang
 ./main.sh filename.gizmo
 ```
-Replace `filename.gizmo` (on line 17) with whatever file you are trying to execute it on.
+Replace `filename.gizmo` with whatever file you are trying to execute it on.

 To make sure you have the most recent version of Gizmo, run the following.
 ```shell